dineshkumares/chuiaidocs/source/index.html.md

 This endpoint only accepts a json payload.

-To preform indentification you need to group profiles in collections.
-To create a collection simply post name of the collection and save the returned id for later use.
+To perform indentification you need to group profiles in collections.
+To create a collection simply post the name of the collection and save the returned id for later use.

 ### HTTP Request